PHIL G125: Critical Reasoning and Writing

 Writing Assignments

-The student will demonstrate the development of writing skills for analytical and argumentative prose through two sets of critical thinking written assignments, as well as essays written during class.
-A total of 6,000 to 8,000 words in substantial essay assignments (not including revisions) will be required of each student.
+The student will demonstrate the development of writing skills for analytical and argumentative prose through at least two sets of critical thinking written assignments, as well as essays written during class or online.
+A total of at least 5,000 words in substantial essay assignments (not including revisions) will be required of each student.
 Written work will be evaluated for both content and form.

 Out-of-class Assignments